phgamper/markdown_blog/README.md

 # MarkdownBlog

-MarkdownBlog is a lightweight blog software written in php and twitter bootstrap.
+MarkdownBlog is a lightweight php blog software.
 Its purpose is to provide a easy way to share your thoughts without any database or special setup needed.
-The content of the website can be provided in easy to use [markdown](http://de.wikipedia.org/wiki/Markdown) files `(*.md)` instead.
+The content of the website can be provided in easy to use [markdown](http://de.wikipedia.org/wiki/Markdown) files `(*.md)` instead of other more complicated solutions.

 ## Features

 - Dynamic setup of your blog or website with simple configuration files but without any need of programming.
 - Support for (remote) markdown and HTML files
 - Easy to build navigation, including the ability to link external sites